Tom60-rust3ds/ctru-rs/README.md

 This repository is home of the `ctru-rs` project, which aims to bring full control of the Nintendo 3DS console to homebrew developers using Rust.

+This project is a fork of the original `ctru-rs` project, that add 3D console support.

 ## Structure

 This repository is organized as follows: